andyyudev/OpsBerry-Engineering-Challenge/README.md

 4. To create a new service account, click Create Service Account, provide a name, description, and click Create.
 5. Click on Keys and then select Add Key > Create New Key.
 6. Choose the JSON key type and click Create.
 This will download your credentials file in JSON format.
-7. Save this file in "/configs/google/api/" and set the GOOGLE_API_CREDENTIALS variable in your .env file to the path of this file.
+7. Save this file in "/secrets/" and set the GOOGLE_API_CREDENTIALS variable in your .env file to the path of this file.

-** **This is NOT a recommended practice, you should never sync any secrets to github** **

 ## How to find your customer id